VictorDronov/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?
 something that is enstantiated when something happens to the Document. like a Click
 4. Why would we convert a NodeList into an Array?
+So the data may be used and displayed.
 5. What is a component?
+Something that consumes data then displays something on to the dom.
+A small working part of a larger working part of a working whole.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions